Important information for applicants

 6.5 Obligations of recipients

 The awarding of funding entails obligations for recipients.
 Pro Helvetia reserves the right to reduce the amount of funding or to demand that disbursed grants be restituted if recipients fail to meet their obligations.
-Siehe Factsheet for Support Recipients: see (blue box above) or the individually drawn-up agreement for work grants.
+See Factsheet «Requirements for support recipients» (blue box above) or the individually drawn-up agreement for work grants.

 Pro Helvetia disburses funding only after examining the final report, which must include a statement of account.
 Advance payments will be granted on request.
 Unless applicants notify Pro Helvetia of any delays, funding shall expire at the latest 6 months after the project’s closing date as per the application dossier.

 Exceptions apply to projects that are supported through work grants.
 Here, the terms of disbursement of the individually drawn-up agreement apply.